Afternoon Tea In Melbourne

 We are delighted to host the Melbourne City Ballet for a suite of short performances from The Nutcracker on Tuesday 18th December.

 10 performers from the company will perform two dances from the ballet in the Grand Ballroom at 11.30am.
+We encourage everyone to arrive 5-10 minutes prior.

 This event is free to the public.
 We hope you join us for our Christmas Afternoon Tea after the performance!